 What is geothermal energy?

-The principle of geothermal energy is simple: Hot water is pumped from a groundwater layer very deep underground, the heat is extracted in an energy plant and the cooled water is returned to the same groundwater layer a bit further.
-There it will be warmed up again by the earth’s natural heat, making it an never ending and very environmentally friendly cycle.
+The principle of geothermal energy is simple: Hot water is pumped from a groundwater layer very deep underground; the heat is extracted in an energy plant and the cooled water is returned to the same groundwater layer a bit further.
+There it will be warmed up again by the earth’s natural heat, making it a continuous and very environmentally friendly cycle.
 Research has shown that the groundwater at a depth of 2,4 km below the Beerse site has a temperature of approximately 90 degrees, which means that it can be used as an energy source for cooling, heating and even for generating electricity.

-A heat network can be compared with a central heating system in homes, but at a scale of a village such as the Janssen Beerse campus.
-On one location warm water is produced, that through a network of pipes is distributed through the whole site.
-Because the installation is centralised for the whole site, it is a more efficient process thus reducing global energy use.
-A fourth generation heat network is the most advanced one, using renewable energy in a smart manner, water at low temperatures and isolated pipes.
+A heat network can be compared with a central heating system in homes, but on the scale of a village such as the Janssen Beerse campus.
+At one location warm water is produced and is distributed through a network of pipes is distributed throughout the whole site.
+Because the installation is centralised for the whole site, it is a more efficient process, thus reducing global energy use.
+A fourth generation heat network is the most advanced, using renewable energy in a smart manner, water at low temperatures and insulated pipes.

 Janssen Pharmaceutica is the first industrial concern in Belgium to apply this sustainable and green energy source to fulfil its own energy needs.
 The project was made possible thanks to the good collaboration with public authorities, neighbours and thanks to the financial support received from the European Regional Development Fund (ERDF, 1,5 million euro), Flanders Innovation & Entrepreneurship VLAIO (2 million euros) and the Flemish Energy Agency VEA (4 million euros).